OWASP/www-chapter-newcastle-uk/tab_currentevent.md

 ## Next Event

-**05/05/2020** 1800 - 2100 (Location TBC)
+**05/05/2020** 1800 - 2100 (Northumbria Law Building, 4th Floor, Room CCE1-401)

-There will be three talks this time!
+We're hoping there will be three talks this time!
 Oh and we're hoping to record this event and all future events going forward.

 **Title**: Malware Threat Analysis and Intelligence Recon – Trickbot